A century of decisions

 The Seattle World's Fair transforms Lower Queen Anne with the Space Needle, Monorail, and what becomes Seattle Center.
 The Monorail was intended as the start of a citywide system.

-The Monorail's legacy is complicated -- it showed Seattle could build transit, but the 1.3-mile line became a symbol of unfulfilled transit ambitions.
+Why it matters — The Monorail's legacy is complicated -- it showed Seattle could build transit, but the 1.3-mile line became a symbol of unfulfilled transit ambitions.
 Subsequent monorail proposals failed.

 1941